philMarcus/battleMage_Optimization/README.md

 - Loads previously generated simulation results
 - Walks through the analysis in phases
 - Explains what each phase is testing and why

+The notebook is designed to be readable without execution; running it is optional.
 **No Java code needs to be run for this path.**

 ---